Jakeler/Jakeler.github.io/_posts/2020-03-11-blog-redesign.md

   }
 ```

-The checks for null are [required because it runs while the might be still loading](https://github.com/utterance/utterances/issues/170), to restore the theme settings.
+The checks for null are required [because it runs while the comments might be still loading](https://github.com/utterance/utterances/issues/170), to restore the theme settings.

 This wraps it up, let me know what you think in the comments!